Yuelioi/docs-v3/Ue/blueprint/en/Geometry Script/Poly Path/Flatten To 2D On Axis.md

 ---
-display_name: Flatten To 2D On Axis
+title: Flatten To 2D On Axis
 order: 12
 ---
 ## Navigation